apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Operations that handle token management, validation and generation for the [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) flow can now be outsourced to an external REST API, and need not be controlled or owned by CAS.

+### OpenID Connect Dynamic Client Registration

+When using [Dynamic Client Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html) for OpenID Connect in `PROTECTED` mode, the registration process now requires an initial access token that is specially authorized to make registration requests, where this token can be obtained via the `/oidc/initToken` endpoint.

 ### CAS Commandline Shell